smuelpeng/MGVC-Intentvc/README.md

 For a local environment, all Python dependencies are listed in [requirements.txt.all](requirements.txt.all).

 ## Model Preparation
-Please place the model weights and config files as follows (**Note:** We are currently uploading the required model files.
-The links and instructions will be updated in this GitHub repository soon.):
+Please place the model weights and config files as follows (**Note:** We are currently uploading the required model files. ~~The links and instructions will be updated in this GitHub repository soon.):~~
+You can download model weights from DropBox [Model](https://www.dropbox.com/scl/fo/rpqjrrffy5obmpe3w2r92/AHcSFh7IcW8EFeRu-48iZcU?rlkey=u7mr5a2fnljueu4j4ciycua12&st=27nm20ro&dl=0)
 ```
 models/
 ├── RAG_similarity.pth # RAG sim cache